mohamed-hisham-swidan/game-project/README.md

 Battle against the AI, climb the leaderboard, and your progress will automatically save!

 ##🤝 Contributing
  -guys pls issues i want to see any issue 🙃
  -pls someone help me chose the next feature should i add🤔

 ##👤 Author
-Mohamed Hisham Swidan
+- Mohamed Hisham Swidan(me)